groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/emlx-to-jpeg.md

         - icon: "far fa-file-EMLX"
           title: " About EMLX File Format"
           content: |
             The EMLX file format is implemented and developed by Apple.
 The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.
+There are other applications as well such as GroupDocs.Conversion App that can open the EMLX files and convert these to other file formats.

           link: "https://docs.fileformat.com/email/emlx/"